-How automation turns thousands of tasks into one
+How legal workflow automation turns thousands of tasks into one

 One of the hardest parts about change is simply breaking the habit that first time.
 It's why there's a movement called "couch to 5K" – getting off the couch is the first and toughest step for many.

-For lawyers facing a mountain of work, taking the time to set yourself up for a more efficient process is daunting.
+For attorneys facing a mountain of work, taking the time to set yourself up for a more efficient process is daunting.
 It feels like a distraction, not progress.

 But for those who wish they were free from the (sometimes literal) pile of paperwork, there is another way, and it starts with preparation.